 Using the mouse and ALT- key for basic chord and scale discovery

 You can move the mouse over a scale note, with no mouse button held down, but wth the ALT key held down, and have the notes of a chord highlighted, rooted at that scale note.
-There may be more than one highlighted note on a string, as this support shows some locations that can supply the chord notes, as opposed to showing chord voicings.
-This useful when think about chord tones found in a scale shape.
+There may be more than one highlighted note on a string, as this support shows some locations that can supply the chord notes, as opposed to showing chord voicings (which have at most one note per string).
+This is useful when thinking about chord tones found in a scale shape.